quinfer/economic-flag-classification/README.md

 ## Contact

-For inquiries regarding methodology, reproduction, or collaboration opportunities:
+For inquiries regarding methodology, reproduction, or collaboration:
-Barry Quinn - b.quinn@ulster.ac.uk
+Barry Quinn — b.quinn@ulster.ac.uk

 ## Acknowledgments

-The author acknowledges Dr. Shuyan Wang for supervision and methodological guidance, particularly in identifying and resolving critical implementation issues that initially produced artifactually high performance metrics.
+The author acknowledges Dr. Shuyan Li for supervision and methodological guidance.
 Appreciation is extended to the RS5M development team for providing pre-trained model weights under open license.

 ---
 *This work forms part of an MSc Artificial Intelligence thesis at Queen's University Belfast.
-The experimental phase is complete; manuscript preparation is in progress.*
+The experimental phase is complete; manuscript preparation follows the reframed task specification.*